Gustaf Kilman

 Gustaf Olof Falhem Kilman (9 July 1882 – 21 February 1946) was a Swedish Army officer and horse rider who competed in the 1912 Summer Olympics and in the 1920 Summer Olympics.

-In 1912 he and his horse Gåtan (The riddle) were part of the Swedish equestrian team, which won the gold medal in the team jumping.
-Eight years later he finished 15th in the individual jumping event with his horse Irving.
+In 1912, he and his horse Gåtan (The Riddle), were part of the Swedish equestrian team, which won the gold medal in the team jumping.
+The team also won the King of Italy's challenge trophy.
+Eight years later, he finished 15th in the individual jumping event with his horse Irving.

 Kilman was a captain in the Swedish Army.

-He committed suicide by shooting himself in Gothenburg in 1946.
+He died in Gothenburg in 1946, at the age of 63.
+The cause of death was suicide.